clojure-grimoire/grimoire/resources/1.6.0/clojure.core/deliver/docstring.md

-Delivers the supplied value to the promise, releasing any pendingderefs.
+Delivers the supplied value to the promise, releasing any pending derefs.
 A subsequent call to deliver on a promise will have no effect.